aghoshpro/OntoRaster/README.md

 ## 6. Mapping (**_M_**)

-Mappings design is the most crusial user-centric step in generating Virtual Knowledge Graph (VKG).
-Mapping connect the raw data with the domain ontology to generate knowledge graph during user query.
+Mappings design is the most crucial user-centric step in generating Virtual Knowledge Graph (VKG) as it connects the raw data with respective domain ontology to generate knowledge graph during user query.

 - A mapping consist of three main parts: a mapping id, a source and a target.